Skip to content

 Agent search optimization

-Agent search optimization makes your site easier for Google, AI search, and answer engines to understand, trust, and route to the right page.
-If you searched for agent engine search optimization, the practical work is mostly the same: clearer page meaning, stronger schema, better internal links, and stronger commercial landing pages.
+Agent search optimization makes your site easier for Google, AI search, and answer engines to understand and route to the right page.
+If you searched for agent engine search optimization, the practical work is mostly the same: clearer page meaning, stronger schema, better internal links, and landing pages that answer the decision in front of the visitor.

-If you want better visibility in AI-powered search, do not start by publishing 50 more pages.
-Start by making the pages that should win easier to understand, easier to compare, and easier to convert from.
+If you want better visibility in AI search, do not start by publishing 50 more pages.
+Start by making the pages that should win easier to understand, easier to compare, and easier to act on.

 • Your site may already answer the right questions, but the strongest pages are not being surfaced consistently.

-• Clearer service pages, comparison pages, cost pages, schema, and internal links usually lead to better-qualified traffic.
+• Clearer service pages, comparison pages, pricing pages, schema, and internal links usually lead to better-qualified traffic.

 • Start by fixing the commercial pages that matter most before expanding the cluster.